elahi/coral_oases_ecoapps/README.md

 To reproduce analyses and figures in manuscript, refer to folder 'analyse_oases_global'.

+Please cite the above manuscript if the provided data are used for research or education.

 ## Overview of folders in this repository

 ### 1_process_cortad